2006 News archive

-I would like to thank members of the Warwick Fire Department who responded to the college to put out the blaze, as well as Chief Jim Ellis and campus police for their efforts to clear the building and offer assistance to those who needed help.
+I would like to thank members of the Warwick Fire Department who responded to the college to put out the blaze, as well as Chief Jim Ellis and College Police for their efforts to clear the building and offer assistance to those who needed help.
 I also want to thank Dean of Administration Steve Marginson and several members of his team who organized the effort to clear smoke from the building.

 Pipeline message: Friday, March 10, 2006

 It is with great sadness that I must inform you of the passing of our friend and colleague Dr. Kathleen Mallon.
 Over the past year, Kathy had waged an escalating battle with cancer.
 During that time, she served as role model to all of us for her determination, optimism and unstoppable energy in the face of adversity.

 Kathy brought 30 years of progressive higher education experience, including management-level work at the Office of Higher Education and the University of Rhode Island, to her role as assistant to the president.
 In addition to spearheading several strategic planning initiatives for the college, Kathy was a leader in the complex coordination of the Newport campus preparation and opening.
 Most recently, Kathy had received many accolades for her creation and implementation of the City Campus dual enrollment initiative, which introduces at-risk high school students to campus life and career opportunities.

 I ask all members of the CCRI community to lend their compassion and support to those of us grieving for Kathy right now.
 Please know that as soon as we learn more about her family's plans and wishes, we will share that information with all of you.